rikudoukarthik/r4ebird-intro/README.md

 - Adding useful columns to eBird data
 - Birding summaries from eBird data
-- SIDE NOTE: Benefits of "piping" with %>% and tidy workflow
+- SIDE NOTE: Benefits of "piping" with `%>%` and tidy workflow
 - The famous "reporting frequency"!
   - Comparing 5 most common species in different areas
-  - Example of how to create and use functions
+  - Example of creating and using a function
-  - Save results of analysis for sharing
+  - Saving results for sharing
-- Creating and saving graph
+- Creating and saving summary graph
 - Creating and saving map of eBirding locations
   - Working with spatial data